 English Language forms up to six hours of your timetable, is compulsory for students who are below the required level for progression, and will be integrated into the teaching of academic subjects as well as being taught separately if you need additional support.
 Students who are at or above the required English level for progression are likely to follow a reduced timetable.

 Students will be expected to timetable self-study hours in addition to the classroom-based hours.

 This programme includes English and three academic subject modules.
 English will be integrated into the teaching of academic subjects, as well as being taught separately if you need additional support to develop your English language.

 There are four academic pathways to choose from and you will study the pathway most suited to your chosen progression degree.
 Academic skills relevant to the specific subject area will be taught to fully prepare you for university study.
-The pathways are: Business, Engineering and Life Sciences, Humanities and Social Sciences and Art and Design.
+The pathways are: Business, Engineering and Physical Sciences (with option to progress to Life Sciences degrees), Humanities and Social Sciences and Art and Design.

 The options available for your chosen pathway at ONCAMPUS London South Bank are shown below: